dalewright/dalewright.github.io/readme.md

 **Cerner, Australia**
 September 2017 - Present

 Workflow and change management expert.
-Resposonsible for developing and maintaining strategic relatioships with key project stakeholders.
+Accountable for helping clients achieve measurable value from Cerner’s best-practice workflows and technology solutions.
+Resposonsible for developing and maintaining relatioships with key project stakeholders.
 These relatioships are leveraged throughout project lifecycle to clarrify priorities, faciliate decision-making and drive adoption.

 ### Senior Clinical Strategist
 **Cerner, Australia**